-In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "The Lofts At Sylvan Thirty," representing 1.4% of the initial mortgage pool balance, such mortgaged real property constitutes, in whole or in part, a condominium.
-The related borrower owns 1 of 3 condominium units.
+Condominium Ownership.
+Certain mortgaged real properties are part of a condominium regime.
+For example, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Somerfield At Lakeside Apartments," representing 3.0% of the initial mortgage pool balance, the mortgaged real property constitutes, in whole or in part, a condominium.
+The related borrower owns 22 of the 40 condominium units.
 In the related loan agreement, the borrower generally agreed, among other things, that (i) so long as the underlying mortgage loan is outstanding, the borrower will not vote to allow the condominium documents to be modified or amended without the prior written consent of the lender, (ii) no portion of the condominium units owned by such borrower and no portion of the common elements have been sold or encumbered and/or that it will not sell or encumber any such portions without the express written consent of the lender, (iii) it will operate the condominium units solely as a rental apartment project and (iv) it will indemnify the lender from and against any and all losses or damages arising out of the failure of the borrower to comply with any laws or regulations related to the condominium.
 We cannot assure you that such borrower will abide by this agreement or that these considerations will not adversely impact your investment.

-In addition, with respect to the underlying mortgage loans secured by the mortgaged real properties identified on Exhibit A-1 as "Casa Maribela" and "Oakwood Creek," collectively representing 0.9% of the initial mortgage pool balance, each such mortgaged real property constitutes, in whole or in part, a condominium.
-In each case, the related borrower owns 100% of the condominium units.
-In the related loan agreement, the borrower generally agreed, among other things, that (i) all condominium documents are subordinated or subject to the related loan documents, (ii) so long as the underlying mortgage loan is outstanding, the condominium documents will not be modified or amended without the prior written consent of the lender, (iii) no portion of the condominium units and no portion of the common elements have been sold or encumbered and/or that it will not sell or encumber any such portions without the express written consent of the lender, (iv) it will operate the property solely as a rental apartment project and (v) it will indemnify the lender from and against any and all losses or damages arising out of the failure of the borrower to comply with any laws or regulations related to the condominium.
-We cannot assure you that such borrower will abide by this agreement or that these considerations will not adversely impact your investment.
+In addition, with respect to the underlying mortgage loan secured by the mortgaged real property identified on Exhibit A-1 as "Summit Point Apartments," representing 0.3% of the initial mortgage pool balance, the mortgaged real property is a condominium which is 100% owned by the related borrower.
+The related borrower owns 100% of the condominium units.
+In each related loan agreement, the related borrower generally agreed, among other things, that (i) all condominium documents are subordinated or subject to the related loan documents, (ii) so long as the underlying mortgage loan is outstanding, the condominium documents will not be modified or amended without the prior written consent of the lender, (iii) no portion of the condominium units and no portion of the common elements have been sold or encumbered and/or that it will not sell or encumber any such portions without the express written consent of the lender, (iv) it will operate the property solely as a rental apartment project and (v) it will indemnify the lender from and against any and all losses or damages arising out of the failure of the borrower to comply with any laws or regulations related to the condominium.
+We cannot assure you that each such borrower will abide by this agreement or that these considerations will not adversely impact your investment.